pac4j/pac4j/README.md

 This module is based on the **pac4j-core** module and the [openid4java](http://code.google.com/p/openid4java/) library.

+#### pac4j-saml: this module is dedicated to SAML support:

+* the *Saml2Client* class is the client for integrating with a SAML2 compliant Identity Provider
+* the *Saml2Credentials* class is the credentials for SAML2 support
+* the *Saml2Profile* class is the user profile returned by the *Saml2Client*.

+This module is based on the **pac4j-core** module and the [OpenSAML library](https://wiki.shibboleth.net/confluence/display/OpenSAML/Home).

 #### pac4j-test-cas: this module is made to test CAS support in pac4j.

 Learn more by browsing the [Javadoc](http://www.pac4j.org/apidocs/pac4j/index.html).